05 9 / 2014

 Osvaldo is a player Pochettino knows well, & who has flourished under him before.
 Whilst there is of course a risk involved, given his track record for trouble, I trust Pochettino’s judgement & would be surprised if Osvaldo causes too much disruption at St. Mary’s.
 He’s clearly a complex character, but hopefully the South Coast’s tranquility, & relative lack of nightlife, should help him stay out of trouble.

 Pochettino’s previous experience with Osvaldo also means he knows him well as a player, & so clearly has a plan for where he’s going to play him.
-Where exactly that is remains to be seen, & is likely to change with the opposition, but Osvaldo is certainly an exciting addition who adds real quality to a Southampton squad that’s already the best of I’ve seen in lifetime.
+Where exactly that is remains to be seen, & is likely to change with the opposition, but Osvaldo is certainly an exciting addition who adds real quality to a Southampton squad that’s already the best of I’ve seen in my lifetime.